Solar Panel Installation by SEAI-Registered Installers

 Indicative pricing — your actual quote will vary

 A 2.5kWp system (around 6 panels) suitable for a small to mid-sized home typically costs €5,500–€7,500 fitted, after the SEAI grant.
 A 4kWp system (10 panels) for a larger home runs €7,500–€10,500.
 Adding battery storage of 5kWh adds €3,000–€4,500.
 Payback periods are typically 5–8 years depending on usage patterns and tariff.
 Most installers offer 25-year panel warranties and 10-year inverter cover.
+Scaffolding, difficult roof access, or a fuseboard upgrade can push a job toward the top of these ranges, so insist on an itemised quote that breaks out panels, inverter, battery, and labour line by line before any work starts.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your solar pv installer through Jobiit